Updated July 14, 2026

 Treat disclosure as part of your brand messaging.
 Customers don't want surprises when your assets are AI-generated, so use simple labels on AI chatbots and photos.
 Offer an opt-out where feasible, such as "Talk to a person" in a chatbot.
 Or provide a setting that lets users turn certain AI features off.

 Adopt and maintain a consistent AI disclosure policy.
 Always label synthetic assets and outline the review process across the organization.
-Also, share that policy publicly so it stands as a commitment rather than a case-by-case exception.
+Share that policy publicly so it stands as a commitment rather than a case-by-case exception.

 AI should support your team, not replace it.
-For example, in customer service, some tasks are still better handled by humans.
+For example, in customer service, some tasks are still better handled by humans, and the handoff itself is a trust signal.

 A mix of AI and human touch can be the answer to resolving customer pushback.
 The bot can answer simple questions and gather basic details.
 When a request is complex, the conversation can move to a person.